London Eye with Kids: Family Guide + Money Saving Tips

 When was the London Eye built – and who owns it now?

 Opening to the public in March 2020, The London Eye was constructed as part of the celebrations for the new millennium and it was originally intended to be a temporary installation that would remain there for five years.
 However, due to its popularity, it ended up being a permanent fixture on the South Bank and it has certainly become one of the city’s most iconic landmarks.
-This year, for 2025, it’s celebrating its 25th anniversary!
 The London Eye is currently owned by Merlin Entertainments – the company behind many well known UK attractions such as Alton Towers, Thorpe Park, Legoland, Shrek’s Adventure and the SEA LIFE Aquariums.
 This is great news for families because it means there are lots of discounted bundle ticket options available when visiting multiple Merlin attractions – more on that later!

 What can you see from the London Eye?